 Victoria Restaurant 1877

-In April 1877, William Norton placed an advert in the Flying Post informing the public that he was expanding his existing business and opening the Victoria Restaurant, at 32 Queen Street.
-Norton was a cook and confectioner – the term 'restaurant' as a place to eat was first used in Exeter in 1844, when Jarman's 'cafe et restaurant' opened in the High Street.
+In April 1877, William Norton placed an advert in the Flying Post informing the public that he was expanding his existing business and opening the Victoria Restaurant, at 32 Queen Street, this being one of Mr Pinn’s houses.
+Norton was a cook and confectioner.
 Norton offered cold joints, tongues, seasoned pies along with wine and Guinness, breakfasts, luncheons, dinners and teas.
-The close proximity to the Victoria Hall was a bonus, and the restaurant obviously prospered.
+The close proximity to both the Victoria Hall and Queen Street Station ensured the restaurant prospered.

 1906 - Victoria Hotel and Restaurant - Augustine James Tower

 1912 - Victoria Hotel and Restaurant - Mrs Phyllis Parker

 1923 - Victoria Hotel run - Mrs H Simmons

 1937 - Victoria Hotel - Mr Eustace Frederick Robinson